yellowbean/absbox-doc/docs/source/howto.rst

   r['pool']['flow'] # Now you shall able to view the loan level cashflow !

 .. warning::
-  if the `run()` call was slow, probably it is caused by network IO or CPU on the server, pls consider using a local docker image instead.
+  if the `run()` call taking too much time, probably it is caused by network IO or CPU on the server, pls consider using a local docker image instead.

 Conclusion
 ^^^^^^^^^^^^^^